cucumber/cucumber-jvm/datatable/README.md

 ]
 ```

 This representation is not very useful.
-The fields are no longer labeled and
+The fields are no longer labeled, and
 the first row has to be discarded.
-So instead we can convert this table
+So instead, we can convert this table
 into a list of maps.

 `java type: List<Map<String, String>>`